 - a.
 UO Electrical Shop, UOPD, FASSIT, and/or Auxiliary department for setup of Ethernet network and IP address assignment; Contractor shall set up programming for ACS building controllers; reader definitions; door alarm points, inputs/output definitions, and assignments.
 FASSIT will add the pre-programmed devices into the ACS and verify connectivity. - b.
 When the installation of all system components and cabling is complete, initial testing shall consist of a local walk-through and working demonstration of all features with UO designee. - c.
+The contractor shall coordinate with Owner's Representative to get IP/Subnet/Gateway information, as well as to coordinate other pertinent information regarding the installation.
+The Owner's Representative will share a collaborative spreadsheet to collect equipment programming information outlined by equipment type in Attachment 1. - d.
 All passwords or access codes for the system shall remain at factory default unless the factory default poses a security risk, in which case all passwords shall be communicated in writing and give written FASSIT, UOPD, or Auxiliary department approval of such change.
 Any costs associated with password recovery shall be borne by the Contractor.

-- d.
-The Owner shall be provided with a minimum of 4 hrs training of the installed system by factory-certified, factory-trained personnel who can demonstrate a minimum of 2-years of experience in the installation and operation of the access control system installed, after all startup and testing procedures have been completed and as-built documentation delivered. - i.
-Minimum hours of required training may increase based on the system's size and complexity. - ii.
+- e.
+Submittals shall include certification identifying that training personnel have a minimum of 4 hrs training of factory-certified training demonstrating a minimum of 2-years of experience in the installation and operation of the access control system installed, after all startup and testing procedures have been completed and as-built documentation delivered. - i.
+Consultant shall confirm with Owner the minimum hours of required training necessary if system's size and complexity exceeds minimum training identified above, prior to completion of construction documents. - ii.
 Training will include both an overview for responsible building parties and an in-depth session for CPFM, UOPD, FASSIT, and/or Auxiliary department maintenance to a service level.